-As usual, winter went faster than expected and Boogie Bikes started to really pick up in early April making our timeline seem impossibly short.
+As usual, winter went faster than expected and Cruiser Bikes started to really pick up in early April making our timeline seem impossibly short.
 We got everything together and left on Good Friday.
 We drove straight through and were blessed by almost no traffic the entire trip!
 We arrived in Eustis Florida a few days before the rally and in great spirits because of the beautiful weather!

 We visited a few of the local attractions in the days before the rally, maximizing our sun time engineering a mini-family get away before we got down to business.

 We got to the Rally a day after it started, so we set up early to make sure we maximized our time.
 When we set up at the large tent supplied by the organizers opened, we were SWAMPED.
 It was super fun to meet the folks from around the country and many full time RV’rs.
 As a group they are super fun genuine people who are almost universally outgoing and relaxed.